The0DevOf1AI/password-leak-check/README.md

 python password_checker.py passwords.txt
 ```
 ## Sample output:
 Your password: 123456 has been found 2345678 times.
-You should change it!
+You should change it! \n
 Your password: mySecretPassword was NOT found.
 Carry on!